cafferychen777/ggpicrust2/README.md

                      ko_to_kegg = FALSE)

 Group <-
-  metadata$Enviroment # column which you are interested in metadata
+  metadata$Environment # column which you are interested in metadata

 # select parameter format in pathway_error() is c("K00001", "K00002", "K00003", "K00004")